 Geographers define three main groups of the Canadian Rockies: the Hart Range, the Continental Range, and Muskwa Range.
 However, most people separate the Rockies into two groups: The Canadian Rockies and the American Rockies.

 These two groups differ in their geology and appearance.
-The Canadian Rocky Mountains consist of layered sedimentary rock such as limestone and shale.
+The Canadian Rocky Mountains consist of layered sedimentary rocks such as limestone and shale.
 The American Rockies are mostly composed of metamorphic and igneous rocks such as gneiss and granite.
 The Canadian Rockies are more jagged as they’ve been more heavily glaciated.
 Therefore, these mountains are sharply pointed and separated by wide, U-shaped valleys, whereas the American Rockies are more rounded, with V-shaped river valleys running between them.
 The weather in Canada is cooler and more humid, giving the Canadian Rocky Mountains larger rivers and more glaciers.
-The Canadian Rockies are the source of several major river systems, including the Finlay, Peace and Athabasca Rivers.
+The Canadian Rockies are the source of several major river systems, including the Finlay, Peace, and Athabasca Rivers.

 The Rocky Mountains contain some of the highest summits in central North America.
 The range's highest peak is Mount Elbert in Colorado at 4,401 meters (14,440 ft) above sea level.
 The highest mountain in the Canadian Rockies is Mount Robson at 3,954 m (12,972 ft).